 Consider the following basic guidelines when you are planning an event with alcohol:

 - Review local and state laws regarding the sale and consumption of alcohol.
-You may need to obtain a special license or permit from a local government agency to serve alcohol during your event.
+You may need to obtain a special license or permit to serve alcohol during your event or confirm that the venue or caterers are properly authorized to do so.

-- Confirm with a prospective venue or landlord that serving alcohol is permitted and ask about any additional requirements that may be necessary such as:
+- Confirm with a prospective venue or property owner that serving alcohol is permitted and ask about any additional requirements that may be necessary such as:

-- security service tasked with checking identification and controlling general venue access and the timing for “last call”
+- A security service tasked with checking identification, controlling general venue access, and the time for “last call”

-- Consider serving only beer and wine, not liquor or mixed drinks.
+- Consider serving only beer and wine, not liquor or cocktails.

 If this is a larger event in scale, consider the following:

-It is best to rely on the skill and experience of a well-qualified caterer, licensed to handle the dispensing of alcohol at your event.
-To formalize the arrangement and risk transfer, I advise implementing a mutually agreeable contract.
-Ensure that the agreement contains provisions which transfer risks for their services appropriately to them.
-These provisions should include indemnification of your organization and require the vendor to name your organization as an Additional Insured on their Commercial General Liability insurance policy.
-This provides protection for the organization under the vendor’s policy.
+It is best to rely on the skill and experience of a well-qualified caterer licensed to handle the dispensing of alcohol at your event.
+To formalize the arrangement and risk transfer, we advise implementing a mutually agreeable contract.
+Ensure the agreement contains provisions that transfer risks for the caterer’s services appropriately to them.
+These provisions should include indemnification of your organization and require the vendor to provide a Certificate of Insurance.
+The contract should specifically require the inclusion of your organization as an Additional Insured under their Commercial General Liability insurance policy, supported by the certificate as proof.
+This provides protection for the organization’s vicarious liability under the vendor’s insurance policy.

 Use Effective Signage and Enforce Controls

-- Place prominent signage at the venue entrance, stating the rules about general personal conduct and alcohol in particular.
+- Place prominent signage at the venue entrance stating the rules about general personal conduct and alcohol.

 - Inside your event, clearly visible signs about identification and drink limits will help servers adhere to the policies you have established.
 Consider providing a set number of tickets per guest/attendee or a two-drink maximum.

-- Develop controls, with caterer and security service, if applicable, to ensure underage and intoxicated guests aren’t served.
+- Develop controls with all vendors to ensure underage and intoxicated guests aren’t served.

 - Consider limiting your guests to people 21 and older.
 Clearly state any age restriction in the promotions, tickets, or event invitations.